qtnc/ngpad/doc/editorShortcuts.md

+---
-Title: Text editor shortcuts
+title: Text editor shortcuts
+---

-Only valable for raw, rich1 and rich2 editor modes.
+These shortcuts are only valable for raw, rich1 and rich2 editor modes.

 Shortcut | Effect
 -----|-----